e-valente/Code2040APIChallenge/README.md

  to the endpoint.

 stage3.py -> It gets a target prefix and a list of words from endpoint.
-Our goal is send a list of words that don't contain the given prefix.
+Our goal is sending a list of words that don't contain the given prefix.

 stage4.py -> Maybe it's the most difficult task.
 The API will give us a dictionary, which contains a datestamp and an interval.
 The value for datestamp is a